interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ## Week 15 (Christmas Break)

 ### 28 December
-* *1.5 hours* Updating timelog, kanban board and meeting notes on Moodle (general update of documentation from my notes)
+* *2 hours* Updating timelog, kanban board and meeting notes on Moodle (general update of documentation from my notes, including spelling and formatting to make everything easy to read)